How Far

-"How Far" is a song written by Ed Hill, Jamie O'Neal, and Shaye Smith and recorded by American country music singer Martina McBride.
-It was released in May 2004 as the third single from McBride's 2003 album Martina.
+"How Far" is a song by American country music artist Martina McBride.
+It was written by Ed Hill, Australian country musician Jamie O'Neal, and Shaye Smith, with production by McBride and Paul Worley.
+It was released on April 19, 2004, as the third official single from McBride's seventh studio album Martina (2003) by RCA Nashville Records.

+It was less successful than the previous two singles, rising only to number 12 on the US Hot Country Songs chart.
+Its music video did however garner her a nomination at the 2005 CMT Music Awards for Female Video of the Year.

 Content

 The protagonist has reached a breaking point with her partner's apathy towards their relationship.
 She has decided to walk away and asks him how far does she have to go to make him realize what is about to happen.

 Music video

 The music video was directed by Trey Fanjoy and premiered in mid-2004.
 It was nominated for Female Video of the Year at the 2005 CMT Music Awards.

-Chart performance
+Charts

 "How Far" debuted at number 54 on the U.S. Billboard Hot Country Songs chart for the week of April 17, 2004.